han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 The 2 causes of complexity:
 * "Dependency": "a given piece of code cannot be understood and modified in isolation; the code relates in some way to other code, and the other code must be considered and/or modified if the given code is changed".
 Dependencies lead to change amplification and a high cognitive load.
-* "Obscurity": occurs when importation information is not obvious.
+* "Obscurity": occurs when important information is not obvious.
 Obscurity creates unknown unknowns, and also contributes to cognitive load.

 My opinions:
 The relieving thing that there are only 3 symptosm and 2 causes, which are quite little and by getting good at identifyin these, we can become better software engineers.

 > Change amplification
 A bit extreme example.
 But from my expeirence how most of the web applications are built nowadays.
-I've seen products where in order to add collect 1 more field from a user would require this: update frontend UI, update frontend code to call backend API, update API interface and spec, update backend code in DTO, controller, service, DAO, run migration to update database column, event store schema, update ETL data and business intelligence, update internal dashboard.
+Let's say I want to : update frontend UI, update frontend code to call backend API, update API interface and spec, update backend code in DTO, controller, service, DAO, run migration to update database column, update event store schema and code, update data pipeline for business intelligence and finally update internal dashboard to show the new field.
-A different system is one where you call all this in one configuration place.
-You just need add it to this configuration and it does all the work.
+A different system is one where you have one configuration place, and all different parts of the system are able to catch this change and automatically reflect the changes.
+You just need to update this configuration and it does all the work.
 If adding fields is expected in this domain, I think definitively you should be designing for the second case.

 > Cognitive load
 We can think this as the RAM of our brain, it is fast memory but limited in capacity.
-If we want to add more to it, we need to remove sold old memory from it.
+If we want to add more to it, we need to remove some old memory from it.
 Keep this in mind for later when we talk about interfaces.

-> Unkdown unknowns
+> Unknown unknowns
 We all have been thorugh some experiences.
-We were working on a task but could not figure it out and when we ask the senior engineer he says it is becaseu of bala bla bal and our reactions is "how could I ever have known that?".
+We were working on a task but could not figure it out and when we ask the senior engineer he says it is because of bala bla bal and our reactions is "how could I ever have known that?".
 Well, the issue is we needed to ask someone to figure it out.
 Preventing the unknown unknown is so that any engineer can figure it out by themself.
 Documention comes helpful here.

-So, when writing code desiging software, we can ask ourself.
-Is this code adding dependency or obscurity?
-Is it worth it?
-It this contributing to change amplificiation, cognitive load or unkonw unknowns?
+> Dependency
+Dependency is everywhere, however it is not for free.
+So, when we add a dependency we need to consider if the benefits outweight the cost, and if there are simpler alternatives to adding a dependency.

+> Obscurity
+We want to codebase to be able to explain itself, and if necessary have documentation to do so.

+Once we have understood those concepts, we can try apply them.
+When designing software and writing code, we can be more concious of these 3 symptoms and 2 causes, and strive to make decisions that minimize them

 ## Interface, information hiding, deep modules